ACL Injury

 A successful return to the activities you love means that you can meet all the functional requirements of the sport you’ll be playing, and that requires that your physio has an excellent working knowledge of the demands of your sport and factors them into your rehab.

-Not including sufficient perturbation training
+ACL recovery mistake #6 – Not including sufficient perturbation training

-When we participate in sport, we may be moving around on uneven terrain, and potentially colliding with other individuals.
-To prevent injury and to perform well, we need excellent reactive balance.
+To prevent injury and to perform well, we need a high level of reactive balance.
 It’s our ability to be able to right ourselves, or control our centre of gravity, when we’re about to lose our balance or if we are landing from a jump in an unexpected manner.
-In other words, it’s about controlling movement we weren’t anticipating.

 Studies have shown that people who’ve had ACL surgery are overly reliant on their vision to correct the imbalance, and they particularly need to regain good activation of the proprioceptive system (this is the kinaesthetic system that enables the body to ‘feel’ where it is in space).